 The Blaze quickly tried to correct Breitbart, stating that “McConnell didn’t call-out the Tea Party, nor Senators Ted Cruz & Mike Lee.
 That McConnell only called-out the failed shutdown (led by Cruz & Lee) and the Senate Conservative Fund,” who happen to represent Cruz, Lee & the TEA Party.
 The Blaze fell rather short of providing any cover for McConnell & Rove, especially considering the reason for the shutdown, which is why McConnell is so defensive.
 The Blaze also neglected to identify the primary reason that the IRS is targeting the TEA Party.
 Conservatives are a threat to socialism, and are also the “REAL Republicans,” unlike Karl Rove and his moderate buddies over at Foxnews.

-McConnell continues to fail the country with weak leadership, just like he did when undermining the effort to defeat Obamacare before it crushed over 6 million insurance plans.
-The result of Mitch McConnell’s RINO mea culpa compromise with Harry Reid had the negative impact of cancelling insurance for more than 12 million Americans on average.
-It was a bill regarding revenue that also originated in the Senate, and not the House.
+McConnell continues to fail the country with weak leadership, just like he did when undermining the effort to defeat Obamacare before it crushed over 7 million insurance plans.
+The result of Mitch McConnell’s RINO mea culpa compromise with Harry Reid had the negative impact of cancelling insurance for more than 7 million Americans.
+It was a bill regarding revenue that also originated in the Senate, and not the House, which is Unconstitutional.
 But screw the rules and the people, right Mitch?
-After all, you have money to be made.
+After all, you have money to be made…